 Eat !
 Or store in airtight container in fridge until ready to eat! (should last up to two weeks)

-Cautionary Note: While there are no specific warnings (unless you’re a cow or a cat) regarding consuming Prunus blossoms, the leaves and pits are dangerous, containing cyanogenic glucosides which can produce hydrogen cyanide.
-Jennifer and I have both consumed copious amounts of plum blossom chocolates and cordial each spring with no ill effect – but that said, it may be that the blossoms also contain trace amounts of the toxin.
+Cautionary Note: While there are no specific warnings (unless you’re a cow or a cat) regarding consuming Prunus blossoms, the leaves and pits are dangerous, containing cyanogenic glycosides which can produce hydrogen cyanide.
+Jennifer and I have both consumed copious amounts of plum blossom chocolates and cordial each spring with no ill effect – but that said, it is possible that the blossoms also contain trace amounts of the toxin.
 And consumed in excess, they could be harmful.
 Please use your discretion!